openspaceobservatory/rose/README.md

 $ npm start
 ```

-`bankai` will spin up a local development server at `https://localhost:8080` (note: `https` instead of `http`).
+`bankai` will spin up a local development server at `http://localhost:8080`.

-When visiting the URL, if you are shown a warning, follow your browser's instructions to add a certificate exception in order to proceed.

 ## Notes